Sachin-Patkari/starbucks/README.md

 💰 Cost Management
 AWS Cost Optimization

-Important: Running this project incurs AWS costs.
-Follow these practices:
+⚠️ Important: Running this project incurs AWS costs.
+Follow these practices to manage expenses.

-1. Delete resources when not in use: bashcd infra terraform destroy -auto-approve
+Delete resources when not in use: bashcd infra terraform destroy -auto-approve
-2. If terraform destroy fails, manually delete:
+If terraform destroy fails, manually delete in this order:

 Load Balancers (EC2 Console)
 NAT Gateways (VPC Console)